 Hu Ge as Ming Tai is the titular lead though I like to think that he is Mei Changsu reincarnated as a happier version of himself, still incredibly intelligent but no longer the puppeteer that he used to be.
 In this era, he is a spy, trained to kill and trained to obey.

 Wang Kai as Ah Cheng is packed with so much bravado that it's hard not to fangirl in his presence but I daresay everyone misses his bromance with Ming Lou more than anything else.

-His plan may be impressive but it does not justify keeping Ming Tai in the dark for so long, sadistic almost and finding out the truth leads to one of the funniest scenes when Ming Tai goes ballistic, giving the brothers a stage to duke it out man to man.
+His plan may be impressive but it does not justify keeping Ming Tai in the dark for so long (i call it sadistic) and finding out the truth leads to one of the funniest scenes when Ming Tai goes ballistic, giving the three brothers a stage to duke it out man to man.

 The happy picture does not last because the wheels start turning towards the grand finale.
 It begins when Wang Tian Feng pays a visit to Ming Lou as equals in rank, in power and in wits.
 Ming Lou could kill Wang Tian Feng a thousand times for pushing his little brother into the line of fire but he does not because they are past that.

-The meeting is intense, like watching an epic showdown between two brilliant minds or rabid dogs rabid dogs depending on your perspective.
-Without giving the details, their intense demeanor is reflective of the bloodbath that will ensue.
+Their meeting is intense, like watching an epic showdown between two brilliant minds or two rabid dogs depending on your perspective.
+Without giving the details, their tense demeanor is reflective of the bloodbath that ensues.

-If a TV series is supposed to engage the heart and soul then Disguiser succeeds, spinning layers upon layers of disguises and unraveling it in a manner that is satisfying on so many levels.
+If a TV series is supposed to engage the heart, mind and soul then Disguiser succeeds, spinning layers upon layers of disguises and unraveling it in a manner that is satisfying on so many levels.